Whiskey Ring: Effect on Republican Party

 The Whiskey Ring was seen by many as a sign of corruption under the Republican governments that took power across the nation following the American Civil War.
 However, Grant's appointment, Bristow, was a hero among reformers.
 Babcock, the private secretary to the President, was indicted as a member of the ring.
 He was acquitted through the personal intervention and testimony of President Grant.
 Newspapers at the time were known to slant toward a Republican agenda, making light of the trial.
 This led many people to think the Whiskey Ring was a ploy for the Republican party to increase their funds.
 For this reason, President Grant, although not directly involved in the ring, came to be seen as emblematic of Republican corruption, and later scandals involving his Secretary of War William W. Belknap only confirmed that perception.
 The Whiskey Ring, along with other alleged abuses of power by the Republican party, contributed to a national weariness of Reconstruction, which ended Grant's presidency with the Compromise of 1877.

 "Sylph"

 According to John McDonald, the kingpin of the Whiskey Ring, there was much public interest and speculation of the "Sylph" letter signature.
 McDonald said that when Babcock had attended the annual St. Louis Fair, with Col. John A. Joyce, while they were walking on 5th Street, he saw a very attractive woman, who would be nicknamed the "Sylph" for her beauty.
 Although Babcock was a married man, he inquired who the lady was.
 Babcock reportedly said to Joyce, "She is the most beautiful and bewitching woman I ever saw; for heaven's sake; let us turn the corner and meet her again so that you can give me an introduction.".
-Later, meeting at Freund's restaurant, Babcock was introduced to Louis Hawkins, the "Sylph".
+Later, meeting at Freund's restaurant, Babcock was introduced to Louise Hawkins, the "Sylph".
 Babcock would later use "Sylph", as a code signature for Babcock, in letter correspondence to Joyce.